okfn/buildkit/doc/source/manual.rst

 Other ideas:

 * Make the buildkit-vm-create command part of the buildkit command
-* Swap apt-proxy for something that also caches downoads from virutal machines (it currently gives bad header lines which seems to be a known, yet unresolved issue) so there is no caching of install packages used in the VMs.
 * Document how to install the different commands
 * Make the VMs able to access the host even without an external network